feroult/yawp-site/guides/api/shields.md

 }
 ~~~

-### Shield Façades
+### Shield Facades

-Finally, Shields have a façade API.
-That means you can specify which attributes of your model a user can read or write.
+Finally, Shields have a facade API.
+That means you can specify which attributes of your model a
+user can read or write.
 To do this, create a java interface that your model implements.
-Inside this interface specify what setters and getters will be allowed:
+Inside this interface specify which setters and getters will be allowed:

 ~~~ java
 @Endpoint(path = "/people")